aemichalowski/Data-Visualization-Portfolio/Final_Project_Part_2.md

 |    <br>_Are there   any other data you would recommend presenting or any visualizations you would   add?_    |    <br>That last   infographic like I said.     |    <br>Not that I   can think of.
 Just pictures like I said.    |    <br>Some of the   sections that are more policy based than data based could use something visual   to help hold your attention.
 I really like infographics, personally.
 Like the   kind that call out interesting facts.
 But you could also use pictures or something.       |
 |    <br>_Is there   anything else you would recommend changing?_     |    <br>Could you   link to the policies, so the reader could learn more without having to go through   too much effort.    |    <br>Nope.    |    <br>Not that I   can think of.    |
 |    <br>_Any last   comments?_    |    <br>No.    |    <br>Nope.
 That   was pretty neat.     |    <br>That’s all I’ve   got.    |

+## Reflections on User Interviews

+### Alignment Between Interviews

+Overall, the feedback from each user aligned with the feedback from other participants.
+In particular, positive sentiments were generally shared among respondents.
+Additionally, for several of the visualizations, there were shared or similar criticisms.
+These common themes are further explored in the two sections below.
+One interesting critique stood apart from the others as it was only held by one user, but that user felt very passionate about it.
+User 1 was very confused by the title for the stacked bar chart of length of telehealth use among rural and urban providers.
+The original title was ‘Rural Providers Have Started Using Telehealth in Their Practices More Recently than Urban Providers’.
+The user was very confused by the title and said it distracted from the data.
+Specifically, he thought the words ‘more recently’ did not make sense.
+I discussed this with him and tried to understand the source of the confusion.
+Working together, we developed a new title for the visualization: ‘Urban Providers have been using Telehealth for longer than Rural Providers’.

+### Positive Feedback

+-	The users appreciated the color scheme and thought it was suitable for the data
+-	The users understood the main point of each section and were able to identify the reason each part was included
+-	The users found the visualizations impactful and thought they fit with the context of the broader narrative
+-	The users thought the call to action was clear and believed the story built up to the call to action in a logical way
+-	The users indicated that the story would make sense to the audience of interest and that the call to action was appropriate for that audience
+-	The users cited emotional impacts from some of the data visualizations and felt empathy for the challenges faced by rural communities

+### Implementing Constructive Criticism

+My user research interviews helped me identify unclear, confusing, and awkward aspects of my proposed story structure.
+Reflecting on these criticisms, I planned a series of changes that will help me improve the flow and impact for the final version of my story.